HVAC, Business Tips, Guides

 A huge majority of potential customers read review sites.

-There are positive and negative ways to encourage reviews by customers.
+There are positive and negative ways to encourage Google reviews by customers.

 How important are business reviews to your HVAC services company?
 Nearly nine out of 10 customers say they take a look at review sites.
 That’s important—if somebody is looking at review sites, they are a customer ready to spend money on a service.